tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 ### What should I do if the error "your policy or acl has reached the limit (Status Code: 400; Error Code: PolicyFull)" occurs when I am uploading files or creating a bucket?

 COS allows each root account to have up to 1,000 bucket ACLs.
 If more bucket ACLs have been configured, this error will occur.
 Therefore, you can delete unnecessary bucket ACLs.
->?
-We recommend that you not use object-level ACLs or policies.
-When you call APIs or SDKs, if you don't need ACL control over a file, we recommend that you leave the ACL-related parameters (such as x-cos-acl and ACL) empty to inherit the bucket permissions.
+>?You are not advised to use object-level ACLs or policies.
+When calling APIs or SDKs, if you do not need ACL control over a file, we recommend leaving the ACL-related parameters (such as x-cos-acl and ACL) empty to inherit the bucket permissions.
 >